 Asthma UK warns: ‘More children are rushed to hospital with their asthma in September than at any other time of the year.’

 According to Asthma UK, 1.1 million children (1 in 11) in the UK have asthma, an inflammatory condition of the airways of the lungs.
 Asthmatic children are particularly vulnerable when they go back to school as they may have fallen out of the routine of using their preventer inhaler.
 The medicine builds up over time, which helps to protect the airways.

-‘Parents should not feel afraid to book an urgent appointment with the GP or asthma nurse if their child is using their reliever inhaler (usually blue) three or more times a week, coughing or wheezing at night or feeling out of breath and struggling to keep up with their friends.
-They can find information and support at www.asthma.org.uk/back-to-school.’
+‘If a child is using their reliever inhaler (usually blue) three or more times a week, coughing or wheezing at night or feeling out of breath and struggling to keep up with their friends, parents should book them an urgent appointment with their GP.’

 Asthma UK are advising parents to familiarise themselves – and anyone who looks after their child – with what to do if their child is having an asthma attack.

 Warning signs that a child’s asthma symptoms are getting worse…

 - Puffing on their reliever inhaler (usually blue) three or more times a week.